TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 }
 ```

-* Deal with error handling later
+* Deal with error handling and round tripping another time

 # Cell Edit Mode

 * Once cell has focus, any text you type overwrites existing cell content, caret appears and cell gets additional outer outline in light blue (outside boundaries of cell)
-* Backspace to delete
-* Text echoed in formula bar
 * Text saved when you move to another cell
 * Escape removes caret/light blue outline and goes back to basic selection
 * Double click on cell -> edit mode